What to Do in Montreal: A Complete Guide

 - Relax in a speakeasy or jazz club: Unwind and savor the atmosphere with a drink at one of Montreal’s hidden speakeasies or vibrant jazz clubs.

-These suggestions provide just a glimpse of the many things you can do in Montreal.
-There are plenty more options to explore and enjoy!
+These are only a few of the many things you can do in Montreal.

 Check out our full guide to the best dog sledding spots in Quebec if you’re visiting Montreal in the winter!

-Here are a few recommendations of must-visit places while exploring different neighborhoods in Montreal.
+Here are a few places worth trying while exploring different neighborhoods in Montreal.
 Keep in mind that this list is not exhaustive, and there might be a future article covering this topic.
 For a quick and affordable meal, consider:

 - Saint Viateur Bagel or La Panthère Verte (vegan/vegetarian option) in the Plateau Mont-Royal.

-- Drogheria Fine in Mile End, where you can enjoy delicious and satisfying Gnocchi for only $5.
+- Drogheria Fine in Mile End, where you can enjoy simple, satisfying gnocchi for a low price.

 - Schwartz’s Deli on Saint-Laurent, renowned for their smoked meat sandwiches, which are a must-try in Montreal.